maboiteaspam/ssh2-utils/README.md

 # Changes

-- 2015-12-17 : Tiny little christmas gift: Updated to latest dependencies, Updated travis tests to pass, Updated travis targets to add 4.x.
+- 2015-12-17 : Tried to update to latest dependencies.
+Got problems..
+Need to pass travis tests.
+Need to jump to 2.x after.

 # Documentation